-The United States and its allies face a generational shift in maritime threat.
-New capabilities, new doctrine, and new technology are not optional — they are existential necessities for maintaining maritime superiority.
+The United States and its allies face a generational shift in maritime threats New capabilities, new doctrine, and new technology are not optional — they are existential necessities for maintaining maritime superiority.

 China's expanding fleet demands persistent, low-cost maritime surveillance across vast contested waters and critical strategic chokepoints.